learn-tdd-in/learntdd.in/react-native/index.md

 Rerun the tests and they pass.
 We've let the tests drive our first feature!

 Let's take a look in the simulator.
-Run the app with `react-native run-ios`.
+Run the app by opening the browser tab that is running Expo, and clicking "Run on iOS Simulator".
 Well, it works, but it's not the prettiest thing in the world.
 But now we can add styling.

 # Why TDD?